All

 Step 5: Define your attribution model

-Depending on your team goals, you might decide to focus on a first click, last click, time decay, position based, or linear attribution model.
-Each of these attribution models gives different weight to channels based on where the interaction occurred in the customer journey.
-At Improvado we use a position based attribution model.
+The selection of an attribution model is not a one-time decision but a dynamic process that should evolve along with the business.
+Depending on your company goals, you might decide to focus on a first-click, last-click, time decay, position-based, or linear attribution model.
+Each of these attribution models gives different weights to channels based on where the interaction occurred in the customer journey.

 Step 6: Visualize your attribution model